epam/AIRUN-Assistants-Benchmark-TestInstructions/agentic-workflow-tests/eshop-application-tests/codebase-analysis/identify-services/README.md

 <https://github.com/AlexanderTarvid/eShop-250408>

 - Ensure that no file is open
-- Open the chat AI interface and enter:
+- Open the agent interface and enter:

 ```text
 Identify all services started by the solution.
 Shortly describe each service.
 Group services into logical groups.